 Review your region or office’s policy guidance on incident response.

-Review the NRC Incident Response Plan (IRMC 200) address the evaluation criteria.
+Review the NRC Incident Response Plan (IRMC 200) to address the evaluation criteria.

 Regional inspectors meet the Emergency Response Coordinator, tour the Incident Response Center, and if possible, observe the region’s response during an exercise or event.